HypeCheck

 weak

-Traditional Chinese herb often marketed for menopause relief, but solo evidence is weak and inconsistent.
+Traditional Chinese herb often used for menopause symptoms, but solo evidence is weak.

 weak